PHP Performance Tuning with XDebug

 sudo aptitude install php5-xdebug

 Next, we must edit the PHP configuration file to use the new extension.
-We are going to add a few lines to the php.ini file using your favourite text editor.
+Using your favourite text editor, we will add a few lines to the php.ini file.

 C#